 Great War Remembered, The: Henrico’s Story of Service and Support (Running Time: 31 minutes) — On April 6, 1917, the United States formally entered what would eventually come to be known as World War I. Every aspect of our society was affected.
 The citizens of Henrico County contributed their money, food, energy, and lives to the war effort.
 Henrico was also the site of a munitions plant staffed by patriotic women in what is now Sandston.
 Although millions died in combat or from disease, few reminders of the conflict exist today.
 Through archival film, posters, photographs, and the wartime letters of Meadow Farm’s Sheppard Crump, HCTV takes you back to the forgotten war.

-Greetings from Lakeside: Past, Present and Future (Running Time: 33 minutes) — Often described as a little slice of Mayberry, Lakeside is a community with a distinct character, where there are plenty of reminders of “the good old days.”
+Greetings from Lakeside: Past, Present and Future [Retired from Broadcast] (Running Time: 33 minutes) — Often described as a little slice of Mayberry, Lakeside is a community with a distinct character, where there are plenty of reminders of “the good old days.”
 Take a walk down memory lane with HCTV to find out what makes Lakeside so unique, and learn about the forces behind the revitalization of one of the county’s first suburbs and business corridors.

 Henrico’s Legacy: Commemorating 400 Years (Running time: 53 minutes) — In 1611, the “city or “town” of Henrico, was established as the second settlement of Virginia.
 By 1634, Henrico, named for the king’s eldest son Henry, Prince of Wales, would become one of the eight original shires of Virginia.
 As we celebrate the 400th anniversary of Henrico County, we embrace the history that made us what we are today.
 Join HCTV as we explore Henrico’s long journey of survival, independence and discovery, and learn about the people and events that shaped the county along the way in Henrico’s Legacy: Commemorating 400 Years.